STAUCHS/Processing_Task_9_Arrays/README.md

 Demonstrate your learning objectives by implementing the following:

 ### Level 2
 Create a sketch that simulates snow falling.
-When the down arrow is pressed on the keyboard, the snow falls faster.
-Likewise, the snow falls slower when the up arrow is pressed.
 NOTE: In the tutorial, they set the x-values in terms of the randomly generated y values.
 INSTEAD, what you are going to do is:
 1. Create an array of randomly generated y-values for the snowflakes.
 These y-values should cause the snowflakes to *start off screen* and fall into the screen
 2. Create a **related array** of randomly generated x-values for the snowflakes (This is different from the tutorial)

+In addition,

+3. When the down arrow is pressed on the keyboard, the snow falls faster.
+4. Likewise, the snow falls slower when the up arrow is pressed.

 ### Level 3
 Extend your snowfall progam by: